Information on coronavirus (SARS-CoV-2)

 Digital visits via video call

 While medical care is essential to a patient’s recovery, contact with loved ones also plays an important role.
-Ensuring that our patients remain in touch with their families during their stay at Charité is very important to us, especially during these challenging times.
+Ensuring that our patients remain in touch with their families during their stay at Charité is very important to us.
 We therefore offer a video call service which enables our patients to see and speak to their loved ones while in hospital.

 Interested patients can contact their ward’s nursing staff to arrange a video call and borrow a tablet computer for this purpose.
 Patients should also speak to a member of nursing staff to obtain the login details needed to register on Jitsi Meet in order to launch their video call-based digital visit.